-As you’re shooting your film, mark your rolls to designate the order you shot them in (i.e. 1-50)—this is called “roll coding”.
+As you’re shooting your film, mark your rolls to designate the order you shot them in (i.e. 1-50)—this is what Richard calls “roll numbering”.
 Richard’s team will process and scan each film type (i.e. C41, B&W, and E6) in the order they were shot to best maintain consistency in the appearance of the images.
 Switching from a roll shot outdoors in the afternoon to five rolls that were shot indoors later that evening and then back again makes it more difficult to gauge how an image should look when considered as part of the “greater whole” of an event.

-Plus, roll coding helps you to receive each film type's scans in close order to that in which they were shot, saving you time and making your images even more client-ready! #theadvantagesoffilm
+Plus, roll numbering helps you to receive each film type's scans in close order to that in which they were shot, saving you time and making your images even more client-ready! #theadvantagesoffilm

-Make sure your labels aren't covering any important info on the roll, and add “Code rolls in processing” to the special instructions field of your film order.
-Additional charges may apply.
+This service is free at Richard!
+Just make sure your labels aren't covering any important info on the roll, and add “Roll numbering for process/scan” to the special instructions field of your film order.